Christian-Oette/demo-test-coding-rules-with-reflections/README.md

 This example project shows how to enforce coding rules which are domain specific.

-The rule is tested is as follows:
+The rule tested is as follows:
 - Every class implementing the interface `MyInterface` must be annotated with  `@MandatoryAnnotation`

 ## Try it yourself